zowe/docs-site/docs/user-guide/uninstall.md

 **Follow these steps:**

-1. The zLUX server runs under the ZOWESVR started task, so it should terminate when ZOWESVR is stopped.
+1. The zLUX server (`zlux-server`) runs under the ZOWESVR started task, so it should terminate when ZOWESVR is stopped.
 If it does not, use one of the following standard process signals to stop the server:

-    - SIGHUP
+    - `SIGHUP`
-    - SIGTERM
+    - `SIGTERM`
-    - SIGKILL
+    - `SIGKILL`

-2. Delete the original directories (except in the case where you have customized the installation to point to directories other than the original directories).
+2. Delete or overwrite the original directories.
+If you modified the `zluxserver.json` file so that it points to directories other than the default directories, do not delete or overwrite those directories.

 ## Uninstalling explorer server